unrealwork/atsd-use-cases/CT_Fire/README.md

 compared to Year 2017 data to determine whether the volume is on pace with previous years, in decline, or experiencing growth.

-Predicting future personnel and supply needs is a vital step in readiness preparation but making such judgements is impossible without the needed data, and in the case of emergency services this preparation can literally be the difference between life and death.
+Predicting future personnel and supply needs is a vital step in readiness preparation but making such judgments is impossible without the needed data, and in the case of emergency services this preparation can literally be the difference between life and death.

-### Data
+## Data

 > Visualizations created using [ChartLab](https://apps.axibase.com/)